I’ve never been happier. I think I know why.

 Last Friday I popped to my doctors for a routine health check.
 I didn’t bother wearing makeup.
 After I’d seen the nurse, I decided to visit my nearest high street to check out the new hair salon.
 I couldn’t get a same-day appointment, so I popped to my usual salon in Stratford instead.
 Stratford is incredibly busy at the moment due to the Olympics.
 I went anyway, got my hair done, and stopped off to buy groceries on the way home.
 There was a time when I wouldn’t take the bin bags out without makeup on, but I felt completely comfortable all day.
 The sun has chased the clouds away, in the good life.

 This is what £8,000, and pain, and slicing, can buy you.
 A feeling of invincibility.
 It’s given me a confidence boost, yes, but it has also, without doubt, made me look better – “better” meaning “more feminine” in this instance.
 Peace.
 I can get on the train and smile at the woman opposite me when her child starts singing.
 It’s a wonderful feeling, but I’m disappointed that I had to work so hard to experience it.
 It’s called passing privilege – or cisgender privilege, for those who take it for granted.
 The thing about passing privilege though, the thing that separates it from cisgender privilege, is that it is conditional.
-If for whatever reason I stop conforming to a particular look, my harmony would disappear.
+If for whatever reason I stop conforming to a particular look, any benefits I may have secured for myself will instantly disappear.
 Perhaps I’d care less, a second time round.
 Who knows?
 Still, it’s a scary thought.

 I’m also subject to the male gaze more often, these days, which makes me paranoid.
 Unless of course it’s someone hot – then it just makes me blush.

 We can’t change society overnight.
-Nor can we change ourselves so soon and, frankly, why the fuck should we?
-If we are clever, we do both.
+Nor can we change ourselves so soon and, frankly, why should we?
+I’ve opted for a mix of both.
 We must remove the stigma of being trans.
 We must end the pressure to conform to other people’s ideas about how we should look.
 It’s hard to do this while also trying to fit in and live peacefully.
 But, so long as people still make life miserable for those who are visibly trans, pressure to conform poisons our capacity for creativity, expression and love.
 It is all-consuming.
 There are things we could, and should, be thinking about other than the way we look.
 I am able to think this, now.

 I’ve never been happier.
 I’m sad to think why.